HarveyLab/mouseVR/README.md

 I used these damped posts but they are probably overkill, any 1.5" post would do. https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=170.

-The kinematic mount allows for the headplate holder to be removed for cleaning the ball and cup, and put back in place in the exact same position.
+The kinematic mount allows for the headplate holder to be removed for cleaning the ball and cup and put back in place in the exact same position.

 The mounting can be easily customized but having it on a kinematic base allows you to maintain reproducible positioning while also being able to remove the headplate holder to clean and remove the ball and access ball cup.
-I suggest while imaging to use a single long screw through the center hole of the kinematic base into C1515 to ensure everything is fixed in place, finger-tight.
+I suggest while the mouse is on there to use a single long screw through the center hole of the kinematic base into C1515 bracket (finger-tight) to ensure everything is fixed in place, since the magnets of the kinematic base are not super strong.

 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/8c003e40-7559-49cb-9e46-0239323f9744)

 ### twoSidedHeadplateHolder_wide_sendcutsend and twoSidedHeadplateHolder_v3_scs.dxf

-A version designed to be cut by sendCutSend from a flate sheet of stainless steel. each one costs about 30 usd.
-Has more holes than the other headplate holder in order to accomodate ever wider headplate designs (such as harveylabwideheadplate_1p4in.dxf).
+A version designed to be cut by sendcutsend.com from a flat sheet of stainless steel.
+Each one costs about $80.
+Upload twoSidedHeadplateHolder_v3_scs.dxf and choose material Stainless Steel (304 series) (.187").
+It is possible that thinner versions of the material may work as well but we have not tested those.
+This design has more holes than the other headplate holder in order to accomodate ever wider headplate designs (such as harveylabwideheadplate_1p4in.dxf).
 However it is backwards compatible with all the headplates listed here.
 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/c0193c0c-7c81-4289-aa3b-a92cc520f9f2)